FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 <!--more-->

+TODO do we want to use this?
 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/headerimage.png" alt="Header Image" class="img-fluid" figure=false %}

-The application itself will be very simple: it will let users put in their birthdays and keep this “secret" information safe for them, but with these basics in place, you'll see how FusionAuth works and can extend the application to do whatever you need.
+The application itself will be very simple: it will let users put in their birthdays and keep this "secret" information safe for them.
+With these basics in place, you'll see how FusionAuth works and can extend the application to do whatever you need.
 You can, as always, [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-python-django).

 ## What do you need to follow this tutorial?

 We'll explain nearly everything that we use, but we expect you to have:
 -   Basic Python knowledge and a Python environment set up
 -   Preferably basic Django knowledge (or knowledge of a similar web framework such as Flask)
--   Docker and Docker-Compose set up as we'll set up FusionAuth using these.
+-   Docker and Docker Compose set up as we'll set up FusionAuth using these.

 It'll also help if you know the basics of OAuth or authentication in general.

 ## Why FusionAuth?

 Django has a mature authentication system by default, but it isn't perfect.
-For example, “social login" (the “log in with Google/Facebook/GitHub/Twitter" functionality) isn't handled by Django by default.
+For example, "social login" ("log in with Google/Facebook/GitHub/Twitter" functionality) isn't handled by Django by default.
 You can use the [django-all-auth](https://django-allauth.readthedocs.io/en/latest/) package to add this, but now you're already adding complexity to your project.
-Soon you'll want to add more functionality, such as resetting passwords, forgotten passwords, and more.
+Soon you'll want to add more functionality, such as resetting passwords, forgotten password resets, and more.

-Nearly every web app needs authentication and authentication is more complicated than it seems at first.
-Therefore, it's a great time to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) - instead of trying to build out your own authentication and authorization functionality, delegate this to a project whose only job is handling authentication.
+Nearly every web app needs authentication.
+Authentication is more complicated than it seems at first.
+Therefore, it's a great time to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) - instead of trying to build out your own authentication and authorization functionality, delegate this to a application whose only job is handling authentication.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/privateinfo-fusionauth.png" alt="Important private data goes in FusionAuth.
 Everything else in Django." class="img-fluid" figure=false %}

 The image above shows how this works.
 Your application logic and all public information can be handled by Django.
-Anything sensitive, such as personally identifiable information (PII) is handled by FusionAuth.
+Anything sensitive, such as personally identifiable information (PII), is handled by FusionAuth.

 This means that you can focus a majority of your security efforts on FusionAuth.
 It also means that if you create more applications, they can piggy-back on your centralised authentication instead of having to re-implement authentication for each and every application that you build.
+You can also create a multi-tenant configuration allowing you to easily have logically separate environments for different clients.

-Any integrations that you set up with other providers (e.g. Google for “Sign in with Google") can be done once, instead of per application too.
+Also, any integrations that you set up with other providers (e.g. Google for "Sign in with Google") can be done once, instead of per application.

 ## Installing and configuring FusionAuth

 There are [various ways](https://fusionauth.io/docs/v1/tech/installation-guide/fusionauth-app) to install FusionAuth depending on your system, but the easiest way is to use Docker and Docker Compose.
-The updated containers and instructions are at [https://github.com/FusionAuth/fusionauth-containers/](https://github.com/FusionAuth/fusionauth-containers/).
-Currently, to install and run FusionAuth you would run (assuming you have Docker installed).
+[Instructions are here](https://fusionauth.io/docs/v1/tech/installation-guide/docker).
+Currently, to install and run FusionAuth you would run (again, assuming you have Docker installed).

 ```bash
 curl -o docker-compose.yml https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/docker-compose.yml
 https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/docker-compose.override.yml
 curl -o .env https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/.env
 docker-compose up
 ```

 Note that this uses a public `.env` file containing hard-coded database passwords and is not suitable for production use.